Fonta1n3/FullyNoded/Docs/JoinMarket.md

 input the lock/unlock password that you used to create the JM wallet with.

 All JM functionality in FN is accessed in the UTXO view.
 Your non JM wallets will show a mix button on each utxo.
-If you have added a JM node you can use this button to sweep the utxo to a JM wallet, if no JM wallet exists on FN it will prompt you to first create or recover an JM wallet.
+If you have added a JM node you can use this button to sweep the utxo to a JM wallet, if no JM wallet exists on FN it will prompt you to first create or recover a JM wallet.
 If a JM wallet exists it will simply fetch a deposit address from that JM wallet and present the transaction creator as normal.

-During the insitial JM wallet creation/recovery process it encrypts and saves the seed words locally on FN to ensure FN can always spend from your JM wallet. **Fully Noded can not spend Fidelity Bonds on its own, only JM can do that.**
+During the initial JM wallet creation/recovery process it encrypts and saves the seed words locally on FN to ensure FN can always spend from your JM wallet. **Fully Noded can not spend Fidelity Bonds on its own, only JM can do that.**

 Now you have a FN/JM wallet which can be used just like any other FN wallet, even if you lose your JM server.